 Brianna Wiest: The Mountain Is You

-Our brain wants to protect us from the unknown, so it prefers to keep us within uncomfortable but familiar patterns.
-Walking the streets of Berlin, digesting the chapters of a book, I realized: my procrastination or my avoidance of important decisions isn't a character flaw, but rather running outdated software.
+The fundamental truth of the book is that self-sabotage is actually a misguided form of self-care.
+Our brain wants to protect us from the unknown, so it prefers to keep us trapped in uncomfortable but familiar patterns.
+Walking the streets of Berlin, digesting the book's chapters, it hit me: my procrastination and my escape from major decisions are not character flaws, but the running of outdated software.

 The price of growth is the comfort of our old selves.